Can I take Levothyroxine and Sertraline together?

 What you should do

-You can take these medicines together, but you should tell your doctor if you are starting, stopping, or changing your dose of sertraline.
+You should tell your doctor if you are starting, stopping, or changing your dose of sertraline.
 Your doctor may want to perform a blood test to check your thyroid levels (TSH) a few weeks after starting sertraline to see if your levothyroxine dose needs to be adjusted.

 Continue reading below